Wrongful Termination Settlement Calculator in California

 FAQs

-What is the average wrongful termination settlement in California?
+What is the average settlement for wrongful termination in California?

 Wrongful termination settlements in California typically range between $30,000 and $300,000.
 However, higher amounts are possible depending on the case details, such as the severity of misconduct and damages suffered.
 Our team strives to secure settlements above the average by building strong, compelling cases for our clients.